Measured dynamics of an XXZ quantum simulator in a highly symmetrical double-ringed geometry: Considered system and protocol

-\emph{Considered system ---} We consider $N=12$ bosonic or fermionic identical particles, confined in the $(xy)$ plane at the nodes $(\vec{r}_i)_{0\leq i\leq N-1}$ of the regular six--branched star of Fig.~\ref{fig:12atoms_geometry}.
+We consider the four geometries of Fig.~\ref{fig:allgeoms}(a-d), respectively comprised of $N=6$, $8$, $10$, and $12$ particles trapped at the sites $(A_i)_{1\leq i\leq N}$ whose positions are $(\vec{r}_i)_{1\leq i\leq N}$, with one particle per site.
+These geometries are planar, with all sites lying in the $(xy)$ plane.
+They consist of two rings, each comprised of $n$ sites.
+The sites on the outer ($1\leq i\leq n$) and inner ($n+1\leq i\leq N$) rings appear in red and green, respectively, in Fig.~\ref{fig:allgeoms}.
+The neighboring sites linked by gray segments are equidistant.

 We neglect the spatial motion of the particles within the traps.
-Each particle $i$ represents a qubit with two accessible quantum states $\ket{\uparrow^z_i}$ and $\ket{\downarrow^z_i}$.
-The particles exhibit pairwise interaction, whose strength depends on $r_{ij}=|\vec{r}_j-\vec{r}_i|$ through the power law $1/r_{ij}^\alpha$ with $\alpha>0$.
-The $N$--particle Hamiltonian reads:
+Each particle $i$ behaves as a two--level system, whose two accessible quantum states we call $\ket{\uparrow^z_i}$ and $\ket{\downarrow^z_i}$.
+The particles exhibit pairwise interaction, whose strength depends on the distance $r_{ij}=|\vec{r}_j-\vec{r}_i|$ between the sites $A_i$ and $A_j$ through the power law $1/r_{ij}^\alpha$ with $\alpha>0$, with $\vec{r}_i$ being the position of the site $A_i$.
+The $N$--particle Hamiltonian $H$ involves interactions between all pairs of particles but no intersite tunneling: